v-paulj/TestTarget/windows-apps-src/files/quickstart-listing-files-and-folders.md

 > StorageFolderQueryResult^ queryResult =
 >     picturesFolder->CreateFolderQuery(CommonFolderQuery::GroupByMonth);
 >
-> // shared_ptr verwenden, sodass „outputString“ im Speicher bleibt
+> // Use shared_ptr so that outputString remains in memory
-> // bis die Aufgabe abgeschlossen ist (Bereichsüberschreitung der Funktion)e.
+> // until the task completes, which is after the function goes out of scope.
 > auto outputString = std::make_shared<wstring>();
 >
 > create_task( queryResult->GetFoldersAsync()).then([this, outputString] (IVectorView<StorageFolder^>^ view)